Sidney H. Stein

-Sidney H. Stein (born July 16, 1945) is a Senior United States district judge of the United States District Court for the Southern District of New York.
+Sidney Harold Stein (born July 16, 1945) is a senior United States district judge of the United States District Court for the Southern District of New York.

 Education and career

 Born in Passaic, New Jersey, Stein was a New York Army National Guard from 1969 to 1975.
-He received an Artium Baccalaureus degree from Princeton University in 1967 and attended the New York University Graduate School of Education before receiving a Juris Doctor from Yale Law School in 1972.
+He received an Artium Baccalaureus degree from Princeton University in 1967 and attended New York University Graduate School of Education before receiving a Juris Doctor from Yale Law School in 1972.
 While at Yale, Stein was an editor of the Yale Law Journal.
 He was a law clerk to Judge Stanley Fuld, Chief judge of the New York Court of Appeals from 1972 to 1973.
 He was in private practice in New York City from 1974 to 1995.

 Federal judicial service

 On January 11, 1995, Stein was nominated by President Bill Clinton to a seat on the United States District Court for the Southern District of New York vacated by Pierre N. Leval.
 Stein was confirmed by the United States Senate on March 17, 1995, and received his commission the same day.

 In 2005, Judge Stein found that New York Attorney General Eliot Spitzer’s attempts to investigate national banks was subject to federal preemption by the Office of the Comptroller of the Currency.
 He assumed senior status on September 1, 2010.